ksens/GeoMODIS/README.md

 # MODIS DEMO
 Some demos using the NASA MODIS radar dataset

+## Note about different versions of SciDB
+Currently works for SciDB 15.12.
+If you want to try with earlier versions, go back to the first commit"

 ## Retrieve the data
 Expects the following data files:
 ```